 3. The claim that stars are usually representative of angels or fallen angels is not supported biblically other than a single passage (Isaiah 14:12) which is probably a misinterpretation of that passage.

 There are many reasons to believe that the interpretation you heard is not a correct one.
-Even if it were–even if it were true that 1/3 of the angels follow Satan, it is not clear that this would have any impact on how we live our lives, so this speculation, while interesting, is probably of no practical importance.
+Even if it were–even if it were true that 1/3 of the angels follow Satan, it is not clear that this would have any impact on how we live our lives, so this speculation, while interesting, is probably not an essential question.
 My apologies if I am coming across too negative here.
 It can be fun and interesting to ask such questions.
-However, in doing so, we probably should not take ourselves too seriously.